ramana236/djangoapplication/README.md

 * Codepipeline
    * Source
-   Considering the source of our application would be github \n
+   Considering the source of our application would be github <br/>
     - /
       - app
          - cf-example-python-django

-         All the content related to django web app resides in this folder \n Feel free to add your application content to this folder and it auto deploys your latest content through codepipeline
+         All the content related to django web app resides in this folder <br/>
+         Feel free to add your application content to this folder and it auto deploys your latest content through codepipeline
-   * Code Build \n
+   * Code Build <br/>
-     AWS code build service uses `buildspec.yml` file to create a new image on every push using the docker file \n These new image tags are replaced in `imagedefinitions.json` file \n With every new commit a new image with tag of commit id will be pushed to ecr
+     AWS code build service uses `buildspec.yml` file to create a new image on every push using the docker file <br/>
+     These new image tags are replaced in `imagedefinitions.json` file <br/>
+     With every new commit a new image with tag of commit id will be pushed to ecr

-   * Code Deploy \n
+   * Code Deploy <br/>
      One every new image, a new task revision will be created and the ecs service will be updated with new task revision